‘Young And The Restless’ Spoilers: Adam Newman Recast Auditions Continue – Who Will Be New Adam On ‘Y&R’?

 — Devon Akin (@DevonAkin85) May 10, 2017

-Interestingly, The Young and The Restless may have has auditioned two Jasons back to back for the Adam Newman recast – Jason-Shane Scott and Jason Gerhardt.
-Gerhardt is blue-eyed while the last Adam was brown-eyed.
-Both actors that auditioned are tall which is consistent with former Adam actors Michael Muhney and Justin Hartley.
+Interestingly, The Young and the Restless may have has auditioned two Jasons back to back for the Adam Newman recast – Jason-Shane Scott and Jason Gerhardt.
+Gerhardt is blue-eyed, while the last Adam was brown-eyed.
+Both actors who auditioned are tall, which is consistent with former Adam actors Michael Muhney and Justin Hartley.
 Obviously, Y&R needs someone who’s about the same height and build to step into the role.
-The soap can always explain facial differences, but an actor that’s much taller or shorter would be inconsistent.
+The soap can always explain facial differences, but an actor who’s much taller or shorter would be inconsistent.

 Does Michael Muhney Have a Shot?

-Many The Young and The Restless fans still hope that Michael Muhney might return to the role of Adam Newman.
-There was some debate about whether Eric Braeden is using his influence to block Muhney’s return to Y&R. Braeden took on fans yesterday on Twitter on that subject and when he said he didn’t have “the power to hire or fire anyone”, another fan replied, “the power of influence CAN & sometimes is a very powerful tool” and then mentioned that Braeden “did a hateful interview.”
+Many Young and the Restless fans still hope that Michael Muhney might return to the role of Adam Newman.
+There was some debate about whether Eric Braeden is using his influence to block Muhney’s return to Y&R. Yesterday, Braeden addressed fans on Twitter regarding that subject, and when he said he didn’t have “the power to hire or fire anyone,” another fan replied, “the power of influence CAN & sometimes is a very powerful tool” and then mentioned that Braeden “did a hateful interview.”

-Braeden denied doing a negative interview saying, “I did no such thing!”
-But after The Young and The Restless fired Muhney, Eric Braeden spoke to Radar Online and said he and Michael Muhney had shouting matches on the set that turned physical.
+Braeden denied doing a negative interview, saying, “I did no such thing!”

+But after The Young and the Restless fired Muhney, Eric Braeden spoke to Radar Online and said he and Michael Muhney had shouting matches on the set that turned physical.

 Braeden denied he was involved in Muhney’s firing and claimed, “It was Muhney who wanted to get me off the show.”

-Braeden also said Muhney should “…keep his mouth shut.
+Braeden also said Muhney should “keep his mouth shut.
 I don’t need to listen to the drivel that comes out of that person’s mouth.”

 @sorrellsales @NancyJakubiak I did no such thing!
 I have never gone after anyone, unless prompted by some unconscionable stuff!!!!